Integrated Versus Semi-integrated Motorhomes

 In the more affordable corner is the semi-integrated motorhome — which still retains the front sheet metal parts and cab components of its donor van that provided the platform.

-While over in the money’s-no-object corner is the fully-integrated motorhome — where all the body parts of the van have been replaced by the motorhome builder’s own bespoke components.
+While over in the money’s-no-object corner is the fully integrated motorhome — where all the body parts of the van have been replaced by the motorhome builder’s own bespoke components.

 Which one’s best for you — the 75 percent step or the full 100 percent body reconstruction?

-Advantages of retaining the cab
+Retaining the cab

-Nor does the van’s heating, ventilation and air conditioning (HVAC) system need a complete rebuild as the existing system can be retained along with the rest of the cab’s original equipment.
+With the cab of the motorhome’s platform retained, the manufacturer doesn’t have to reconfigure the wiring loom of the donor van to operate the headlights, indicators and windscreen wipers.
+Nor does the van’s heating, ventilation and air conditioning system need a complete rebuild, as the existing system can be retained along with the rest of the cab’s original equipment.

 That includes the side doors of the cab — one of the highest ticket items in automotive body construction.
 When designing a new model of any motor vehicle, a manufacturer will often retain the doors of the previous model.
 This is because the cost of tooling up to build new ones is considered prohibitive.